- General instructions

 - We suggest that you do not wait until the deadline date to submit your application; submitting your application early will allow you time to deal with any issues, such as technical (computer) difficulties, missing documentation, etc.

-- The Graduate Division will verify receipt of your application via the online application.
+- Berkeley Graduate Division will verify receipt of your application via the online application.
 Once completed, a new page will be prompted with your application status.
-If it does not say submitted on your status page, then your application submission is incomplete.
+If it does not say "submitted" on your status page, then your application submission is incomplete.
 CEE cannot accept applications submitted after the deadline.

 - During December-February, the Academic Affairs Office (AAO) checks applications for completeness.
-Please check your application status via the Graduate Division online application to see if any documents are missing.
+Check your application status via the Graduate Division online application to see if any documents are missing.

-- Review all Admissions, Requirements, and Application information for the answer to your questions.
-The AAO is unable to answer detailed questions regarding individual applications.
-The staff is dedicated to processing your application information in preparation for review by the Admissions Committee and can do this more efficiently if not interrupted unnecessarily.
+- Read our Admissions, Application instructions, and FAQ for the answer to your questions.
+AAO staff are unable to answer detailed questions regarding individual applications.
+We are dedicated to processing your application information in preparation for review by the Admissions Committee.
+We can do this more efficiently if not interrupted unnecessarily.

 Within CIV & ENV ENGR select your degree goal: